kshedden/case_studies/methods/factor-overview.md

 [GG^T]_{ij} = q^{-1}(P^c_{:,i} - r)^T(P^c_{:,j} - r) = q^{-1}n\cdot {\rm cov}(P^c_{:,i}, P^c_{:,j}).
 $$

-The diagonal elements of the Gram matrix
+The diagonal elements of the Gram matrix are proportional to the variances of the column
+profiles:

 $$
 [GG^T]_{ii} = q^{-1}n\cdot {\rm var}(P^c_{:,i}).
 $$

-It follows that the angle between two category scores, say in columns $i$ and
+It follows that the angle between two category profiles, say in columns $i$ and
-$j$ of the Burt matrix, is proportional to the correlation coefficient between the column profiles $P^c_i$ and $P^c_j$.
+$j$, is proportional to the
+correlation coefficient between the column profiles $P^c_i$ and $P^c_j$.

 In addition, a category point lies further from the origin if the column profiles are not